 Public Safety Bulletins

-These bulletins have are prepared, when warranted, to warn the public about risks to public safety.
+These bulletins are issued by the BC Coroners Service to advise the public about about real and potential risks to public safety.

 June 22, 2018 - Summer water safety tips

-Victoria – With summer officially here, and warm weather in the forecast for much of the province, the BC Coroners Service urges residents and visitors to take extra care when they are near rivers, lakes or the ocean.
-Statistics collected by the BC Coroners Service consistently show a spike in drowning deaths each summer, with the numbers beginning to increase in May, and continuing to rise through August.
+With summer officially here, and warm weather in the forecast for much of the province, the BC Coroners Service urges residents and visitors to take extra care when they are near rivers, lakes or the ocean.

 June 26, 2014 - BC Coroners Service releases report on child and youth drowning